 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

-Safety is certainly an important factor to consider when buying a brand new vehicle.
-The 2021 Subaru Forester comes equipped with the Subaru's EyeSight suite of driver aids.
-This bundles together adaptive cruise control (which sets a safe following distance from the vehicle in front of the Forester), forward collision mitigation (which warns you if a frontal impact is about to happen and applies the brakes for you), lane departure warning (which warns you if the Forester starts to stray over the line), and lane keep assist (which will gently maneuver the Forester back into its intended driving lane).
-Starting on the Premium, you can get a blind spot monitoring system with a rear cross traffic alert.
-Rear automatic braking can come on the Sport and above.
+Safety should always be a top priority when purchasing any vehicle, and the 2021 Subaru Forester comes equipped with Subaru's EyeSight suite of driver aids.
+With this in mind, buyers can rest assured knowing their new Subaru is equipped for every situation.
+This package includes adaptive cruise control (which sets a safe following distance from the vehicle in front of your Forester), forward collision mitigation (which warns you if an impact is imminent and applies the brakes for you), lane departure warning (to warn you if your Forester starts straying over its intended lane), and lane keep assist which gently maneuvers the Forester back into its intended driving lane).
+Starting with Premium models, customers can get blind spot monitoring system with rear cross traffic alert, plus rear automatic braking on Sport models and above.

-The 2021 Nissan Rogue is similarly equipped with a bundle of driver aids known as the Nissan Safety Shield.
-It includes forward collision warning, lane departure warning, blind spot monitoring with rear cross traffic alert, a rear passenger safe exit system, and rear automatic braking.
+The 2021 Nissan Rogue comes equipped with Nissan Safety Shield, a suite of driver aids including forward collision warning, lane departure warning, blind spot monitoring with rear cross traffic alert, rear passenger safe exit system and automatic braking.

-These two rivals are both strong competitors but are both limited by their engines.
-The 2021 Subaru Forester's advantage comes in the form of its off-roading capabilities.
-The 8.7 inches of ground clearance and standard all-wheel drive make a difference in how the vehicle handles in slick driving conditions.
-All in all, while the new Rogue is a great option, the Forester is the more adventurous of the two.
+These two rivals are both strong contenders but both limited by their engines.
+The 2021 Subaru Forester stands out due to its off-roading capabilities, boasting 8.7 inches of ground clearance and standard all-wheel drive that make a difference when driving in slippery conditions.
+Ultimately, while the Rogue may be an excellent option, the Forester offers more excitement for drivers.